 We own, operate, and maintain Company aircraft to enhance the ability of our executive officers and other corporate and business leaders to conduct business in an effective manner.
 This principle guides how the aircraft are used.
 Our stringent aircraft use policy ensures that the primary use of this mode of transportation is to satisfy business needs and that all aircraft use is accounted for at all times and in accordance with applicable laws.
-The Board of Directors has directed Mr. Arnold to use our aircraft for his business and personal travel, whenever feasible, to ensure his personal security and enhance his productivity.
+The Board of Directors has directed Mr. Arnold to use our aircraft for his business travel, whenever feasible, to ensure his personal security and enhance his productivity.
+The policy also allows Mr. Arnold to use our aircraft for personal travel as needed.
 Our aircraft policy does not permit other executives to use Company-owned aircraft for personal use without the advance approval of the Chief Executive Officer.
 No named executive officers receive tax protection on the imputed income for personal use of Company-owned aircraft.